fgauna12/fgauna12.github.io/_posts/2020-02-18-the-hidden-costs-of-kubernetes.md

 It's huge for someone who's not familiar with containers.
 It's gigantic for those not familiar with Linux.
 The key for a successful adoption is being strategic about when to deliver and release and when to embrace Kubernetes.
 Taking it bit by bit.
 For example, here's more on a path towards [Kubernetes for .NET Developers](https://gaunacode.com/net-developers-and-the-path-to-kubernetes).

 But it's more than just the learning curve for developers.
 In many cases, operators in .NET shops only know about operations of Windows-based systems.
 Kubernetes is far from the typical infrastructure.
 In some cases, a Kubernetes cluster could be the company's first cloud project.
 That's why it's important to release to production a Minimum Viable Feature with Kubernetes so that it gives operators a chance to learn how to maintain a production-grade cluster.
-Let's not throw over the wall a cluster to the poor team.
+Let's not throw it over the _wall_.

 ## More moving parts